rspartan-117/google-docs-clone/README.md

 ### How It Works

 1. **Text Synchronization**: Uses Firebase Firestore to listen for document changes and broadcast updates to all users in real-time.
-2. **Caching with Session Storage**: Uses `sessionStorage` to cache document data, minimizing database calls when users re-visit during the same session.
-3. **Optimized Editing**: The editor detects idle typing periods and adjusts syncing to reduce redundant operations.
+2. **Optimized Editing**: The editor detects idle typing periods and adjusts syncing to reduce redundant operations.

 ### Code Breakdown

-- **Editor.tsx**: The main editor component, implementing Firebase document synchronization, caching, and real-time cursor tracking.
+- **Editor.tsx**: The main editor component, implementing Firebase document synchronization and real-time cursor tracking.
 - **firebase-config.js**: Firebase configuration for accessing Firestore.
 - **Styling**: The editor is styled to resemble Google Docs, using custom CSS for a familiar look and feel.